 The AΩA Chapter at WashU, founded in 1905, has a current membership of more than 400 distinguished physicians.
 Dr. Vijayan was nominated for the AΩA by Victoria Fraser, MD, chair of WashU’s Department of Medicine and Benjamin Humphreys, MD, PhD, chief of the Division of Nephrology.

-Although the AΩA Banquet planned to honor those elected was cancelled in compliance with WashU’s initiative to help limit the spread of the COVID-19 virus, please see the official AΩA Banquet program to read the accomplishments and future plans of the newly elected students, faculty, alumni and graduate trainees.
+The AΩA Banquet planned to honor those elected was cancelled in compliance with WashU’s initiative to help limit the spread of the COVID-19 virus.
+Please see the official AΩA Banquet program to read the accomplishments and future plans of the newly elected students, faculty, alumni and graduate trainees.